pawan087/w21_capstone/README.md

 Welcome to gameStopClone!

-gameStopClone is a website designed to let users browse video games and other related products and make purchases of their liking.
+gameStopClone is a website designed to let users browse video games and other related products as well as make purchases of their liking.

 https://gamestopclone.herokuapp.com/